|Gulnar Bosch Travel Awards|

 Gulnar Bosch Travel Awards

-The Gulnar Bosch Travel Awards provide limited travel funds for select graduate students whose papers or works have been accepted for juried presentation so that they can attend the SECAC Annual Meeting.
+The Gulnar Bosch Travel Awards provide limited travel funds for select graduate students whose papers or works have been accepted for juried presentation so that they can attend the SECAC Annual Conference.
 It was Gulnar Bosch's intent, through a bequest to SECAC, that interest generated from funds invested by SECAC would be used to encourage graduate student participation in SECAC and their future involvement in the organization.

-Gulnar Kheirallah Bosch served as SECAC president in 1958 and often presented papers at the annual meeting.
+Gulnar Kheirallah Bosch served as SECAC president in 1958 and often presented papers at the annual conference.
 She was born in 1909 on the Oglala Sioux Reservation in South Dakota, where her father was a doctor.
 The family moved to Chicago where Bosch completed high school at the age of 15, and after a time of extensive travel and study, she returned to Chicago to earn a doctorate from the Oriental Institute of the University of Chicago.
 Her college teaching career began in 1941 at Florida State College of Women, now Florida State University, and following teaching appointments in Georgia and Louisiana, she returned to Florida State in 1960 as head of the art department, a post she held until 1977.
 Gulnar Bosch continued as an active member of SECAC for many years following her retirement.
 She died on October 9, 1998.